lucidworks/lucidworks.github.io/eLearning/genaillm/README.md

     * Look at the Tagger Collection.
 It is pointing at _lab-genai_query_rewrite_staging_ collection.
 We will look at this collection in a moment.
     * Scroll down and look under Additional Params to be Included in the Text Tagger Request.
 Notice that we have a filter query (`fq`) on the ner2 tag.

-1. Hover over the collections dropdown, then select the _lab-genai_query_rewrite_staging_ collection.
+1. Hover over the collections dropdown, then select the _lab-genai-(Username)_query_rewrite_staging_ collection.
 If you are prompted to save your changes, do not save.

 1. Hover over the **Querying** menu, then select **Query Workbench**.
 The results shown are our named entities derived from the `state_s` field.